Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 3

 * It always rains on Spring 3.
-* From here on out, check the TV every single day to reveal the next day's weather so that you can plan accordingly.
-(For example, if you are fishing at the mountain lake and you know that it will not rain on the next day, you can safely leave your fishing pole in the chest at the end of the day.)
 * Empty all inventory in the chest.
 Retrieve the Fiberglass Rod + hoe.
 * Check the same 3 garbage cans as yesterday.
 * Check the beach for foragables + artifact spots.